 Capacity-building support - in the form of trainings and institutional strengthening - has also been provided to help local governments in meeting minimum conditions and improve performance under the PBCRG system.
-In 2019, 261 local authorities met the minimum conditions without corrective measures.
+To date, 261 local authorities met the minimum conditions without corrective measures.

-Also in 2019, 7,141 national and local authority officials and community representatives participated in awareness- and capacity-building activities on climate change adaptation data usage, planning and budgeting, and investment management with support from LoCAL.
+Additionally, 7,141 national and local authority officials and community representatives have participated in awareness- and capacity-building activities on climate change adaptation data usage, planning and budgeting, and investment management with support from LoCAL.
 Of these, 1,900 were women and 5,510 were men.
 Examples of these activities include the following:

-- In Bangladesh 71 union parishads have been involved in the collection, update and analysis of climate change processes and were supported in developing a risk reduction action plan to integrate climate resilience investment plans and financing through community risk assessment, capacity building and technical support.
+In Bangladesh 71 union parishads have been involved in the collection, update and analysis of climate change processes and were supported in developing a risk reduction action plan to integrate climate resilience investment plans and financing through community risk assessment, capacity building and technical support.
 The action plan development process was participatory and involved upazila-level government officials, community representatives and civil society organizations.
-In all, 5,377 local authority officers and community representatives in Bangladesh participated in awareness and capacity-building activities in 2019, including in the use of climate change adaptation data; 1,172 of these participants were women. - In Benin, LoCAL partnered with the Training Centre for Local Administration (CeFAL, Centre de Formation pour l'Administration Locale) to organize basic short-term training for local government staff from different communes on upscaling the LoCAL mechanism and on climate change adaptation planning.
-The training is expected to be rolled out in 2020. - In Mozambique, periodic planning and sensitization workshops at least one per district each year and two workshops involving all provinces participating in LoCAL have been carried out with programme support.
-In 2019, 754 national and local authority officials and community representatives participated in such activities, consisting of 528 men and 226 women. - In Cambodia, 39 trainings for 50 districts/ municipalities were held on climate change mainstreaming. - In Bhutan, 517 people were trained in climate change adaptation data usage, planning and budgeting, and investment management. - In Niger, 71 people participated in trainings on water point management.
+In all, 5,377 local authority officers and community representatives in Bangladesh participated in awareness and capacity-building activities in 2019, including in the use of climate change adaptation data; 1,172 of these participants were women.

-- In Mali, 423 people, including 279 women, benefited from capacity-building sessions on themes including climate change adaptation, measures, investment maintenance and market gardening training. - In three districts in Tanzania (Chamwino, Kondoa, Mpwapwa) and three kaupules in Tuvalu (Namumea, Nukulaelae and Nukufetau), participants learned about climate risk integration in planning and budgeting and were sensitized on climate change issues.
+- In Benin, LoCAL partnered with the Training Centre for Local Administration (CeFAL, Centre de Formation pour l'Administration Locale) to organize basic short-term training for local government staff from different communes on upscaling the LoCAL mechanism and on climate change adaptation planning.
+The training is expected to be rolled out in 2020. - In Mozambique, periodic planning and sensitization workshops - at least one per district each year and two workshops involving all provinces participating in LoCAL - have been carried out with programme support.
+In 2019, 754 national and local authority officials and community representatives participated in such activities, consisting of 528 men and 226 women. - In three districts in Tanzania (Chamwino, Kondoa, Mpwapwa) and three kaupules in Tuvalu (Namumea, Nukulaelae and Nukufetau), participants learned about climate risk integration in planning and budgeting and were sensitized on climate change issues.
 They also learned about performance criteria and how to apply these in an annual performance assessment. - In The Gambia, several sensitization and training sessions with local government officials and community members were organized in collaboration with the Ministry of Lands and Regional Government Services on themes including mapping of physical features in wards, auditing and climate change mainstreaming.
-For example, 305 participants (135 of whom were women) were trained on basic financial management and procurement, cash-for-work activities/programmes, and budgeting and identification of climate risk investments in the North Bank, Lower River and Central River Regions. - LoCAL, in partnership with the Korea Environment Institute and the UN Institute for Training and Research, organized a training workshop in Phnom Penh, Cambodia, in October 2019, on the LoCAL mechanism, attended by over 50 government representatives from five LoCAL countries (Bangladesh, Cambodia, The Gambia, Mozambique and Uganda) and development partners including Enabel, LuxDev and the United Nations Development Programme.
-The training covered PBCRGs and annual performance assessments, climate risk assessments and the Korea Environment Institute's experience.
-Information was also presented on the Assessing Climate Change
+For example, 305 participants (135 of whom were women) were trained on basic financial management and procurement, cash-for-work activities/programmes, and budgeting and identification of climate risk investments in the North Bank, Lower River and Central River Regions.